fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 The `puts` method then outputs a string representation of the integer. `puts` returns `nil` and, since this is the last evaluated statement within the block, the return value of the block is therefore `nil`. `.each` *doesn't do anything with this returned value* though, and since the return value of `each` is the calling object - in this case the nested array `[[1, 2], [3, 4]]` - this is what is ultimately returned.

 If we want to iterate through each element of the array, but mutate an object within each element, we need to reassign those mutated objects within the method or block.
+This is probably most applicable for hashes, since `map` will return a new array, even when called on a hash.
+Otherwise, it's probably best to use `map` for these situations.
 ```
 def word_cap(string)
-  new_arr = []
   string_arr = string.downcase.split
   string_arr.each do |word|
     word[0] = word[0].upcase